Wildtrack/maze/README.md

 - Open index.html in Firefox in the main directory

-- Alternatively open index.html in Firefox from the test directory to run current test framework
+- Alternatively open index.html in Firefox from the test directory to run current test framework.

+- Use the arrow keys to move around the board.

+- That's all it does right now!